 It is worth remembering that customer satisfaction is a way to increase your company’s retention rates, reduce the churn rate, improve the image of your brand and, as a result, sell more.

-Find out which service models are focused on customer success and when to use each one.
+Find out which customer service models are focused on customer success and when to use each one.

 The notion of Customer Success basically has two main challenges: making sure that the customer achieves the expected results regarding their purchase and keeping them with the company.